nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4:
 * Using `deckInterval`, `Scheduler#computeDeckDeadline()` computes the new value of `dueBy` for the Chapter, which is then returned to `ReviseCommand#execute()`, where it will then update the value of `dueBy` for the `Chapter` that was just revised.

+### 4.7.
+History feature
+#### 4.7.1.
+Implementation

+The history mechanism is executed by `HistoryCommand`.
+It extends from the abstract class `Command`.
+In addition, it implements the following operations:

+* `HistoryCommand#execute()` — calls the list method to list the history.
+* `HistoryCommand#listHistory()` — lists the revision completed in the session/in a day.

+Given below is an example usage scenario and how the history mechanism behaves at each step:

+Step 1: The user launches the application and is currently in the admin level.

+Step 2: The user executes `history` command to load and list the revision completed in the session/in a day.

 ### 4.8 Exclusion Feature
 ##### 4.8.1 Implementation